CarlMears/ACCESS_Resample_Weights/readme.md

 # Read Me for Fortran Code that calculates the resampling weights for brightness temperatures for the RSS ACCESS project
-The code in the this repository calculates the resampling weights for resampling swath-geomtry radiometer measurements onto circular footprints at specified locations in the swath geometry.
+The code in the this repository calculates the resampling weights for resampling swath-geometry radiometer measurements onto circular footprints at specified locations in the swath geometry.

 The inputs are: